-The following table summarizes our contractual obligations at March 31, 2004, consisting of future payments under non-cancelable operating lease agreements.
-For additional information related to these obligations, see Note 10 to the consolidated financial statements.
+The following table summarizes our contractual obligations at March 31, 2005, consisting of future payments under noncancelable operating lease agreements.
+For additional information related to these obligations, see Note 7 to the consolidated financial statements.
 This table excludes long-term obligations for which there is no definite commitment period.

-Payments Due by Period
+Payn nents Due by I Period

-Le ess than 1- 3 4 4 - 5 A fter 5
+Les ss than 1-3 4 4 - 5 A fter 5

-Total 1 year Years Zears Y ears
+Fotal 1 year Years Y ears Y ears

-(In t housands)
+(In th iousands)

-Commitments for future payments

-under noncancelable operating
+Commitments for future payments under noncancelable operating

-lease commitments \$ 3,600 \$ 1,306 \$ 1,775 \$ 519 \$ -
+lease commitments \$ 3,486 \$ 1,309 \$ 1,691 \$ 486 \$ -

-The following table summarizes our contingent commitments at March 31, 2004, consisting of contingent repurchase obligations.
-For additional information related to these contingent obligations, see Note 10 to the consolidated financial statements and "Critical Accounting Policies" below.
+The following table summarizes our contingent commitments at March 31, 2005, consisting of contingent repurchase obligations.
+For additional information related to these contingent obligations, see Note 7 to the consolidated financial statements and "Critical Accounting Policies" below.

 Contingent Payments Due by Period

-Less than 1-3 4-5 After 5
+Less than 1-3 4 - 5 Afte er 5

-Total 1 year Years Year ears Y ears
+Total 1 year Years Yea urs Yea ars

-(In thousands) '
+(In thousands)

-Repurchase obligations (1) \$ 19,658 \$ 9,451 \$ 10,207 \$ - \$ -
+Repurchase obligations (1) \$ 25,270 \$ 7,654 \$ 17,616 \$ - \$ -

 (1) For a complete description of the contingent repurchase obligation, see "Critical Accounting Policies - Reserve for Repurchase Commitments" below.
-Although the commitments outstanding at March 31, 2004 have a finite life, these commitments are continually replaced as we continue to sell manufactured homes to dealers under repurchase and other recourse agreements with lending institutions which have provided wholesale floor plan financing to dealers.
-The cost of these contingent repurchase obligations was \$316,000, \$0 and \$0 for fiscal 2002, 2003 and 2004, respectively.
+Although the commitments outstanding at March 31, 2005 have a finite life, these commitments are continually replaced as we continue to sell manufactured homes to dealers under repurchase and other recourse agreements with lending institutions which have provided wholesale floor plan financing to dealers.